-The academy trust has been eligible to claim additional funding in year from government support schemes in response to the coronavirus outbreak.
+The academy trust was eligible to claim additional funding in the previous year from government support schemes in response to the coronavirus outbreak.
 The funding received is shown above under "exceptional government funding".

-- The funding received for coronavirus exceptional support covers Catch-up Premium of £173,360 (2020: £nil), Testing grant of £31,570 (2020: £nil) and Local Authority Covid Response grants of £59,011 (2020: £Nil).
-The 2020 income of £3,540 covered free school meal vouchers, PPE costs and other additional costs incurred as a result of the coronavirus outbreak.
-These costs are included in notes 7 and 9 below as appropriate. - The academy trust furloughed some of its catering staff (as, under the relevant guidance, these were deemed as being funded from private sources) under the government's CJRS.
-The funding received of £36,203 (2020: £15,576) relates to staff costs in respect of 5 staff which are included within note 11 below as appropriate.
+- The funding received for coronavirus exceptional support covers Catch-up Premium of £Nil (2021: £173,360), Testing grant of £Nil (2021: £31,570) and Local Authority Covid Response grants of £Nil (2021: £59,011).

+- The academy trust furloughed some of its catering staff (as, under the relevant guidance, these were deemed as being funded from private sources) under the government's CJRS.
+The funding received of £Nil (2021: £36,203) relates to staff costs in respect of 5 staff which are included within note 11 below as appropriate.